Ross Minor: Early life and education

 Minor was born on May 29, 1998.
 On June 14, 2006, his father went into his room while he was sleeping and shot him in the head.
 As a result, Minor lost all function in his right eye, as well as losing his left eye, rendering him completely blind.
 Minor's father then did the same to his brother Ryan, before committing suicide.
 All three were rushed to the hospital, where Minor's father was pronounced dead.
 Ryan later died from his injuries, while Minor was left blind and without a sense of smell.
 After going blind, Minor needed to reintegrate into society and as such, he began the path to learning how to read and write braille, walk with a white cane, use technology, and interact with people in the world around him.

 Since he was attending a private elementary school, he was ineligible for services such as a Teacher for the Visually Impaired (TVI), and an Orientation and Mobility (O&M) instructor offered through CMS, the public school system in Charlotte, North Carolina.
-The solution that CMS proposed was to bus Ross 45 minutes across the city to a classroom, where he could learn alongside other blind students.
-In response, Ross’ mother filed a lawsuit stating that with a child likely to have post-traumatic stress disorder, it would be most beneficial for him to attend a school he was most familiar with.
+The solution that CMS proposed was to bus Minor 45 minutes across the city to a classroom, where he could learn alongside other blind students.
+In response, his mother filed a lawsuit stating that with a child likely to have post-traumatic stress disorder, it would be most beneficial for him to attend a school with which he was most familiar.